loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/auto-snapshots/README.md

 - an S3 bucket

-This demo configures a `VirtualClusterTemplate` and example `VirtualClusterInstance` with snapshots configured under `external.platform.autoSnapshot`.
+This demo configures a `VirtualClusterTemplate` and example `VirtualClusterInstance` with snapshots configured under `snapshots.auto`.

 ## Registry Target By Deployment Mode